 My Approach

-As an editor at Tin House Books, I often described the editing process as a series of sieves with a finer mesh for each pass.
+As an acquisitions editor at Tin House, I worked closely with my authors through every stage of the editing process, which I often described as a series of sieves with a finer mesh for each pass.
 Typically, the first stage of editing a manuscript focuses on big-picture issues: plot, character, points of view, time line, etc. As an author and I work together to resolve these issues, smaller problems, such as inconsistency and awkward syntax, rise to the surface, and we address those next.
 Once all the pieces are in place, line editing, copy editing, and proofreading provide the final siftings of the material to its purest form.

 I believe that my job is to help an author make the work the best it can be and that the end result should feel true to the author’s vision.
 If you are interested in editorial feedback at any stage of the process, I am happy to discuss how we can work together on your manuscript.